-'Eurozone' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Eurozone' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Eurozone is the economic and physical geographical area that covers all countries which have completely adopted the euro for their national currency.
 All Eurozone countries are in the European Union, but not all EU countries participate in the Eurozone.
 The ones that are a part of the Euro are also members of the European Central Bank.

 This Eurozone group proves to be among the biggest and most important economic regions of the globe.
 The euro currency has some of the greatest liquidity on earth as well.
 Its position is second only to the U.S. dollar.
 As the currency has continued to grow and build larger followings, it has become the second reserve currency in the world.
 A great number of central banks count the euro among their main or significant reserves.

 The euro is considered to be the official currency for the member states of the EU.
 This is true even though around a third of the European Union countries do not use the Euro at all.
 The EU introduced the euro to the financial world in 1999 and created the Eurozone at the same time.

 For the first three years, it did not have a physical currency representation and could only be utilized in cashless payments or for accounting uses.
 In 2002 the Eurozone introduced the first Euro notes and coins.
 The ESCB European System of Central Banks prints and manages the euro currency bank notes and coins.